Git Quick Start Guide

 $ git checkout remotes/origin/master

-Further operations are needed:
+Further operations are required:

 1